Wirtschaftswunder: West Germany

+The rise in living standards was reflected in the ownership of various items.
+From 1962 to 1973, the percentage of households with refrigerators rose from 52% to 93%, of those with vacuum cleaners from 65% to 91%, of those with television sets from 34% to 87%, and of those with cars from 27% to 55%.

 Reparations

 In addition to the physical barriers that had to be overcome for the West German economic recovery, there were also intellectual challenges.
-The Allies confiscated intellectual property of great value, all German patents, at home and abroad and used them to strengthen their own industrial competitiveness by licensing them to Allied companies.
+The Allies confiscated intellectual property of great value, all German patents, at home and abroad, and used them to strengthen their own industrial competitiveness by licensing them to Allied companies.

-Immediately after the German surrender and for the next two years, the U.S. pursued a vigorous program of looting technological and scientific expertise as well as all patents in Germany.
-John Gimbel's book "Science Technology and Reparations: Exploitation and Plunder in Postwar Germany" concludes the "intellectual reparations" taken by the U.S. and the UK amounted to close to $10 billion.
+Immediately after the German surrender in May 1945, and for the next two years, the U.S. pursued a vigorous program of intellectual reparations through Operation Paperclip.
+John Gimbel's book Science Technology and Reparations: Exploitation and Plunder in Postwar Germany concludes that the "intellectual reparations" taken by the U.S. and the United Kingdom amounted to close to $10 billion.
 During the more than two years that this policy was in place, new industrial research in Germany was hampered because it was unprotected and freely available to overseas competitors, encouraged by occupation authorities to access all records and facilities.

 Marshall Plan

-Thousands of the best German researchers and engineers were working in the Soviet Union and in the United States.
-The Marshall Plan was only extended to Western Germany after it was realized the suppression of its economy was holding back the recovery of other European countries and was not the main force behind the Wirtschaftswunder.
-However, it likely greatly contributed to Germany's overall economic recovery.
+Thousands of the best German researchers and engineers worked in the Soviet Union and in the United States.
+The United States only extended the 1948–1952 Marshall Plan to Western Germany after it realized that the suppression of the West German economy was holding back the recovery of other European countries; the Marshall Plan was not the main force behind the Wirtschaftswunder.
+However, Marshall aid likely greatly contributed to Germany's overall economic recovery.
 Furthermore, often overlooked is the effect of the "unofficial contributions" of 150,000 U.S. occupation troops, earning as much as 4 Deutschmark to the dollar.
 These marks were spent within West Germany to buy food, luxury items, beer and cars, as well as entertaining the locals and for prostitutes.
-During exercises such numbers of soldiers would swell to over 250,000.
-Nonetheless, the amount of monetary aid, which was mainly in the form of loans, about $1.4 billion, was greatly overshadowed by the amount the Germans had to pay back as war reparations and by the charges the Allies made on the Germans for the ongoing cost of the occupation, about $2.4 billion per year.
+During exercises the number of such military personnel would swell to over 250,000.
+Nonetheless, the amount of monetary aid, which was mainly in the form of loans, about $1.4 billion, was greatly overshadowed by the amount the Germans had to pay back as war reparations and by the charges which the Allies imposed on the Germans for the ongoing cost of the occupation, about $2.4 billion per year.
 In 1953 it was decided that Germany would repay $1.1 billion of the aid it had received.
 The last repayment was made in June 1971.